JTafej/Programming-Lessons/10_18 Project 2.md

   return dice
 roll = rollDice()
 ```
-### Now, you have a variable called "roll" that is equal to the value of that particular roll.
+### Now you have a variable called "roll" that is equal to the value of that particular roll.
 You can use that variable to give a specific response, like the following:

 ```
 def rollDice():